 I love reading fiction, biographies, history.
-My favourite author of the modern age is Gabriel Gacria Marquez.
-I have read his book “One hundred years of solitude” endlessly and on countless occasions, and everytime something new leaps out of its pages and totally delights me.
+My favorite author of the modern age is Gabriel Garcia Marquez.
+I have read his book “One hundred years of solitude” endlessly and on countless occasions.
+And every time something new leaps out of its pages and totally delights me.
 Marquez is truly a Zen master of the craft of writing.
 Salman Rushdie and Orhan Pamuk come close, they write so beautifully too.

 I think every great book deserves to be read over a glass of fine red wine.
 That is an unbeatable combination, and one of the last few luxuries available to us in today’s hectic world.

-Is there a next book in offing?
-If yes, please tell us about it.
+Is there a next book in the offing?
+If yes, please tell us about it, Harish Bhat.

-Yes, there will certainly be a next book in the offing.
+Harish Bhat: Yes, there will certainly be the next book in the offing.
 Writing books is addictive, and I have loved the experience of creating “Tata Log”, which is my first.
 So I have no doubt that there will be a few books yet to come.

 I would love to write a wonderful piece of fiction, I think I have that in me.
 There are a few nice themes swimming through my head, though I am yet to pin them down.
 As soon as the story has grown on me and taken over my imagination, I will begin writing.
 I am not sure when that will be, maybe a few months from now, or maybe a couple of years.
 As the old song goes, Que Sera Sera.